frankframework/frank-manual/docs/source/helloLadybug.rst

 .. image:: ladybugGeneral.jpg

-You see a table that shows all recent moments that your frank was triggered.
+You see a table that shows all recent moments that your Frank was triggered.
 When testing, it is wise to remember the time when you run a test.
 You should press "Refresh" in Ladybug and check the time to verify that you are looking to the test you intend.
-The top row of the table shows a name field of "Pipeline Hello".
+The top row of the table shows a name field of "Pipeline HelloDockerWorld".

 When you click a row, for example the top row, you see the corresponding pipeline.
 After expanding the top node, you